-994741 2/1973 Canada ......
-248/158
+994741 2/1973 Canada 248/158

-Primary Examiner-Roy D. Frazier

-Assistant Examiner-Peter A. Aschenbrenner

-Attorney, Agent, or Firm-Emory L. Groff, Jr.
+Primary Examiner-Roy D. Frazier Assistant Examiner-Roy D. Flazici Assistant Examiner-Peter A. Aschenbrenner Attorney, Agent, or Firm-Emory L. Groff, Jr.

-57] ABSTRACT
+[57] ABSTRACT

-A beach umbrella support is formed by a collapsible container which can be filled with solid or liquid material to give it stability.
-Means are provided to retain the beach umbrella shaft in the container and the container itself can be provided with handles and pockets to double as a beach bag.
+A beach umbrella support is formed by a collapsible container which can be filled with solid or liquid mate-rial to give it stability.
+Means are provided to retain the beach umbrella shaft in the container and the container itself can be provided with handles and pockets to dou-ble as a beach bag.
+Corner took can be provided for ble as a beach bag.
 Corner rods can be provided for additional stability and a table top can also be provided.